 - Take photos – If it’s safe and you’re able, get photos.
 Try to get pictures of the accident scene including debris, skid marks, damage to vehicles, road signs and injuries.

 - Talk with witnesses – Talk with any witnesses and find out what information they can give you about the driver who hit you and left the scene.
-Get the contact information of the witnesses and be sure to provide this to the Greenville hit and run lawyer representing you.
+Get the contact information of the witnesses and be sure to provide this to the hit and run lawyer representing you.

 - Call the insurance company – Call the insurance company to report a claim.
-However, DO NOT give a recorded statement to the adjuster without first speaking with an experienced Greenville hit and run lawyer.
+However, DO NOT give a recorded statement to the adjuster without first speaking with an experienced hit and run lawyer.

-- Consult and experienced Greenville hit and run lawyer – Speak with a Greenville hit and run lawyer immediately to preserve your legal rights.
+- Consult an experienced hit and run lawyer – Speak with a hit and run lawyer immediately to preserve your legal rights.
 An experienced lawyer can help you navigate the system and make sure you cover all your bases.
 A hit and run accident can be complex and an attorney can help you secure the evidence you need to prove fault and recover the compensation you deserve.